vd Brink Home Automations

 Only charge tablet battery when needed

 I have a smart plug connected to my tablet.
-To avoid damaging the battery I only charge it when needed.
-If the battery level becomes lower than 15%, it will charge it until it’s at least 80% and then turn the power off again.
-Now it’s always charged with enough power, but not all day long charging.
+To avoid damaging the battery, I only charge it when needed.
+If the battery level drops below 15%, I charge it until it reaches at least 80%, and then turn the power off again.
+That way, it always has enough charge without charging all day.

 Create a tablet dashboard